qooxdoo/qooxdoo/docs/core/understanding_properties.md

 }
 ```

+The following code creates a property `myProperty` and the corresponding
+functions like `setMyProperty()` and `getMyProperty()`.
 Compare that to the lengthy code of the ordinary code example above!
-Much
-shorter and nicer, also by objective means.
+Much shorter and nicer, also by objective means.
 And it almost only contains the
 "real code".

-The apply method may optionally be defined for each property you add to your
-class.
-As soon as you define a key "apply" in your property declaration map the
-method gets automatically called on each property modification (but not during
+The `applyWidth` method will be called during construction (but some exceptions apply, [detail here](#apply-during-construction)),
+and every time the property is set to a value which differs from the one it currently is.
-initial initialization).
-If you do not define an apply method, the property just
-handles the fundamental storage of your data and its disposal.
+If you do not define an apply method, the property just handles the fundamental storage of your data and its disposal.

+The `init: null` means that the property will be `null` by default [see here](#init-values) for more details.

 Despite needing much less explicit code (keep in mind, for _every_ property), it
 actually contains at least as many features as the hand-tuned code: The type of